PeoplePlusAI/Sthaan/README.md

-## Sthaan - Digital First Address for 7.8 Billion People
+## Sthaan - An Easier Way to Reach People

 Aadhaar and UPI are two well-known systems in India that provide virtual addresses for specific purposes: